 This article is a guide to helping you make the most of your stock screener subscription.

-You may have subscribed to a stock screener (or am close to signing up), “now what?” you may be thinking?
+This guide will help you if you have already subscribed to a stock screener (or am close to signing up).

 The best way to use a stock screener is to first take a step back.

 Instead of looking at all the possibilities, you should first think about and clarify exactly what you want the stock screener to do for you.
 This is exactly where this stock screening guide can help you.

 Remember, in the end the stock screener is just a tool to help you reach your investment goals.

 #1 Choose your strategy

 For the stock screener to make your life easier you need to decide what kind of investment ideas you are looking for.

 This decision depends on what type of investor you are.

 - A dividend investor